DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 Additionally, to get an HTML code coverage report, update the `tox` command to include the following flags: `tox -- --coverage-report html`

 #### VSCode Unit Test Support for Python
-The python plugin for VSCode supports the `unittest` python library, and not the `nose2` framework that we use.
-The impact is fairly minimal, but python unit tests using the `nose2` parameterized test feature will not run correctly from within the VSCode IDE since it fails to recognize the `nose2` parameterized tests as parameterized tests causing them to fail.
+The Python plugin for VSCode supports the `unittest` Python library, and not the `nose2` framework that we use.
+The impact is fairly minimal, but Python unit tests using the `nose2` parameterized test feature will not run correctly from within the VSCode IDE since it fails to recognize the `nose2` parameterized tests as parameterized tests causing them to fail.

 To get around this, you can run all the tests from the terminal using the above `tox` commands.